prodriguez19994/sudoku/README.md

 # sudoku
-Testing asynchronous sudoku resolution in java with CompletableFutures
+Testing asynchronous sudoku resolution in java with CompletableFutures.
+Just for fun, nothing serious.